In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 Tel: 0761 08 7874

 In general, the Student Grant Scheme covers all the approved courses and institutions covered by the 4 schemes it replaced.
 Details of what each scheme covered are below.
-The approved courses are prescribed in the Student Support Regulations 2012 (pdf) and the approved institutions are listed in Schedules 1 and 2 of the Regulations.
+The approved courses are prescribed in the Student Support Regulations 2013 (pdf).
+The approved institutions are listed in Schedules 1 and 2 of the Regulations.

 The courses that were approved under the Higher Education Grants Scheme and now come under the Student Grant Scheme are: